MJ-Piano/vr_helmet_driver/README.md

 # How to run

 1. Enable access to USB devices <br>
 Modify the file Samsung-helmet-usb.rules (typically set GROUP to your USER NAME) and copy it to /etc/udev/rules.d.
-Reload edev rules,
+Reload udev rules,
 ```bash
 sudo udevadm control --reload
 ```